A Hamiltonian approach for point vortices on non-orientable surfaces: Hamiltonian approach to point vortex flows on non-orientable manifolds

 Observe that $\psi_{\Mt}$ is a twisted function in $x$: $\psi_{\Mt}\left(\tau(x)\right) = -\psi_{\Mt}(x)$.
 However, $\psi_{\Mt}$ is not sensitive to exchanging $x_k$ and $\tau(x_k)$, since that changes not only the sign of $G(x,x_k) -G(x,\tau(x_k))$, but the sign of $\Gamma_k$ as well.

+Note that Robin functions are not involved -- in principle, it follows from twistedness of the vorticity form and parity preserving properties of the Laplacian; computationally, since the stream function depends on the difference between functions of $x_k$ and $\tau(x_k)$, Robin functions cancel out.

-This makes sense from the hydrodynamic point of view: the descent of $\psi_{\Mt}$ to $M$, the stream function $\psi_M$, must be a twisted function of $x\in M$ (\cite{vanneste2021vortex}), unaffected by our choice of preferred lift. \end{rem} \begin{rem} For a single vortex on $M$ (corresponding to two on $\Mt$) the Laplacian of the stream function will be
+This makes sense from the hydrodynamic point of view: the descent of $\psi_{\Mt}$ to $M$, the stream function $\psi_M$, must be a twisted function of $x\in M$ (\cite{vanneste2021vortex}), unaffected by our choice of preferred lift. \end{rem} \begin{prop} The stream function $\psi_{M}(x)$ (\ref{eq: stream function nonoritentable}) solves the (twisted) Poisson equation on the manifold $M$ for the twisted point vortex vorticity $\omega$. \end{prop} \begin{proof} We need to demonstrate the statement for one vortex, since the streamfunction and Laplacian are additive on the set of vortices.